Hilexcruz/Construction360/README.md

 <img width="1359" height="197" alt="image" src="https://github.com/user-attachments/assets/60e6788c-1b88-4e80-a22a-0b952bcf39e8" />

 ## Introduction
-A modern data engineering for a Building construction shwowing a complete data pipeline and reporting solution for a mid-sized construction company using Microsoft Fabric.
+Construction360 is a modern data engineering solution designed for the building and infrastructure sector, providing a unified analytics and reporting pipeline tailored to the needs of small-to-mid-sized construction firms.
+Built on Microsoft Fabric, it empowers stakeholders to consolidate project data from diverse sources into actionable insights.

 ## Business Use Case
 Construction firms often manage multiple projects across different locations, structure types, and teams — leading to data fragmentation and limited visibility into execution trends.
 Common challenges include missed deadlines, budget overruns, material inefficiencies, and workforce management issues.